Gomonriou/Cisco_cis_ansible/README.md

 1. are intended for environments or use cases where security is paramount.
 2. acts as defense in depth measure.
 3. may negatively inhibit the utility or performance of the technology.

+* basic tags by section or number
+1. section1
+2. 1.1 (all point 1 of section 1)
+3. 1.1.1 (the specific task)

 ## Commands